-The committee is authorized to grant performance awards conditioned upon the achievement of • Performance Awards. specified performance goals.
-Performance awards, performance-based restricted stock and performance-based restricted stock units are intended to be "qualified performance-based compensation" within the meaning of section 162(m) of the Internal Revenue Code and are generally paid or vested solely on account of the attainment of one or more preestablished, objective performance goals within the meaning of section 162(m) of the Internal Revenue Code and the regulations thereunder.
-The performance goal is the attainment of preestablished levels of net income, earnings, reserve replacement, cash flow, net cash flow from operations, sales, production, cost of production, margins, capital expenditures, market capitalization, market price per share, return on equity, return on assets, return on capital employed, earnings per share, net asset value, book value per share or total shareholder return.
-Such performance goals may be applied either individually, alternatively or in any combination to the company or any subsidiary or subsidiaries, on a consolidated or individual company basis, or on a division, entity, line of business, project or geographical basis, either individually, alternatively or in any combination, as determined by the committee, in its discretion.
-As determined by the committee, performance goals may relate to absolute performance or relative performance compared to the performance of other companies, an index or indices or other comparator selected by the committee in its discretion consistent with the "qualified performance-based compensation" exception under section 162(m) of the Internal Revenue Code.
-The committee may provide in advance for such adjustments to any performance goal as it may determine are permitted under section 162(m) of the Internal Revenue Code.
-A performance award may be denominated in shares of common stock, shares equivalents, units or cash, and may be payable in cash, shares of common stock, other awards, or other property, and have such other terms as are determined by the committee.
+- The committee is authorized to grant performance awards conditioned upon the achievement of Performance Awards. specified performance goals.
+Performance awards, performance-based restricted stock and performance-based restricted stock units are intended to be "qualified performance-based compensation" within the meaning of section 162(m) of the Code and are generally paid or vested solely on account of the attainment of one or more pre-established, objective performance goals within the meaning of section 162(m) of the Code and the regulations thereunder.
+The performance goal or goals shall be based solely on account of the attainment of one or more of the following criteria: attainment of preestablished levels of net income, pre-tax earnings, earnings before interest, taxes, depreciation, depletion and amortization (EBITDA), earnings before interest, taxes, depreciation, depletion, amortization and exploration expenses (EBITDAX), net cash flow, net cash provided by operating activities before changes in operating assets and liabilities, net cash flow before changes in operating assets and liabilities, net cash flow from operations, sales, production, cost of production, controllable operated cash costs, margins, capital and exploratory spend, capital expenditures, market capitalization, market price per share, return on equity, return on assets, return on capital employed, earnings per share, net asset value, book value per share, total shareholder return, cash return on capital employed, finding and development costs per barrel, reserve replacement, proved reserve additions, resource additions, or environment, health & safety measures, as determined by the committee.
+Such performance goals may be applied either individually, alternatively or in any combination to the company or any subsidiary or subsidiaries, on a consolidated or individual company basis, on an adjusted or unadjusted basis, or on a division, entity, line of business, project or geographical basis, either individually, alternatively or in any combination, as determined by the committee, in its discretion.
+As determined by the committee, performance goals may relate to absolute performance or relative performance compared to the performance of other companies, an index or indices or other comparator selected by the committee in its discretion consistent with the "qualified performance-based compensation" exception under section 162(m) of the Code.
+The committee may provide in advance for such adjustments to any performance goal as it may determine are permitted under section 162(m) of the Code.
+A performance award may be denominated in shares of common stock, shares equivalents, units or cash, and may be payable in cash, shares of common stock, other awards, or other property, and have such other terms as are determined by the committee. - Dividend Equivalents.
+The committee is authorized to grant dividend equivalents to participants with respect of an award (other than stock options or SARs).
+During the period in which the shares underlying an award are unvested, subject to forfeiture or subject to performance vesting conditions, such dividend equivalents shall be accumulated and retained by the company and paid to the participant (with or without interest, as determined by the committee), at the time the restrictions on the underlying shares lapse.